jetyue04/Power_Outages_Impact/README.md

 ```

 We can see that the RandomForest performs the best of all the classifiers, in terms of both f1 score and accuracy on test data.
+Note: RandomForest was performed without GridSearchCV to get a rough comparison.

 #### Finding the best hyperparamters: